rkdatamonkey/funneler_py/README.md

 }

 2. run 'python funneler.py input.json'
 Learning to use git and funneler_py at the same time.
-Report forked from douug
+Repo forked from douug